Conformal Data-driven Control of Stochastic Multi-Agent Systems under Collaborative Signal Temporal Logic Specifications: STL Control Synthesis

 \section{STL Control Synthesis}

+Motivated by Prop.~\ref{prop:MAS_chance_constraint}, we will relax \eqref{eq:multi_agent_problem} into a deterministic problem by tightening STL constraints via our data-driven uncertainty quantification in Proposition \ref{prop:prediction_regions} and solve it through a scalable decomposition.

-\subsection{STL tightening}
+\subsection{STL Tightening}

-We recall that a function $f:\mathbb{W}\rightarrow \R$ is Lipschitz continuous if there is $L\geq 0$ such that for every $w_1, w_2\in\mathbb{W}$, where $d_{\mathbb{W}}$ denotes a metric on $\mathbb W$, and $L$ is the Lipschitz constant.
-In the following, we tighten the robustness function of the multi-agent STL formula in \eqref{eq:global_phi} based on the Lipschitz constants of its subformulas.
-First, we state the following two lemmas, which rely on the assumption below.
+We first tighten the robustness function of the formula in \eqref{eq:global_phi} using the Lipschitz constants of its subformulas and the PRs from Prop.~\ref{prop:prediction_regions}.
+The following two lemmas lead to the relaxed formulation in Theorem~\ref{thm:relaxed_prob}.